 The Challenger Sale vs. MEDDIC Sales Methodology

-In the past few months, in each and every single MEDDIC Sales workshop I facilitated, someone brought up the comparison between the Challenger Sales and MEDDIC.
-In most cases my audience had only heard about the Challenger Sales as a “concept” and not as a sales methodology.
+In the MEDDPICC and MEDDIC Sales workshops that I facilitate, sometimes people bring up the comparison between the Challenger Sales and MEDDIC or MEDDPICC.
+In most cases my audience had only heard about the Challenger Sales but never experienced it as a methodology.
 Despite that, I thought sharing my viewpoint here and asking for your opinion would help analyze the positioning of the two Sales approaches.

-How does MEDDIC compare to The Challenger Sale?
+How do MEDDIC & MEDDPICC compare to The Challenger Sale?

-In fact they are so different that comparing MEDDIC to the Challenger Sale is like comparing Apples to Oranges.
-One is more of a checklist/toolsets along with a methodology to increase sales and shorten sales cycle through better qualification.
+In fact they are so different that comparing them to the Challenger Sale is like comparing Apples to Oranges.
+One is more of a framework and methodology to increase sales and shorten sales cycle through better qualification.
 While the other is a concept and idea in the communication style helping in being more convincing, respected and trusted in a sales campaign.
 The two don’t compete with each other; they complement each other and are omnipresent in each other.

 Is The Challenger Sale a “Methodology”?

 In the Challenger Sale approach, the seller should understand and master the industry’s problems.
-If he/she fails to master the industry’s challenges, how can he/she play the role of a teacher?
+If they fail to master the industry’s challenges, how can they play the role of a teacher?
 Such a seller needs either a few years of training or needs to be hired as a senior seller already in the industry.
-MEDDIC sales methodology can be taught to any seller with no industry experience.
+Unlike the Challenger Sales, MEDDIC & MEDDPICC courses can be taught to any seller with no industry experience and make them successful as of their first quarter with the company.

 MEDDIC is very practical and easy to learn and apply.
-At MEDDIC Academy, training lasts about 2 hours (both via e-learning and in-person).
-In-person workshops typically last 2 hours as well.
-TCS trainings last several days.
-It may take months or even years for a seller to run a sales campaign with TCS successfully.
+At MEDDIC Academy, the basic course (The Full MEDDPICC) lasts about 2 hours.
+In-person workshops are typically delivered in half a day.
+Challenger Sales trainings last several days.
+It may take months or even years for a seller to run a sales campaign with The Challenger Sales successfully.

-When the seller switches jobs and moves into a new industry, the MEDDIC knowledge and skills follow him/her.
-TCS is not the same since he/she needs to learn the specifics of the new industry before becoming credible when discussing the new industry’s issues.
+When the seller switches jobs and moves into a new industry, the MEDDIC sales knowledge and skills follow them.
+The Challenger Sale is not the same since they need to learn the specifics of the new industry before becoming credible when discussing the new industry’s issues.

 If you know both methodologies, please let us know what differences you have observed.